heiruwu/guessCorr/README.md

 ├─20%─testing             30000 instances

 ```
-after a rough glance at the dataset distribution, I considered the dataset is pretty normal distributed and has enough instances to keep the variance low after 80/20 splitting.
+after a rough glance at the dataset distribution, considered the dataset is pretty normal distributed and has enough instances to keep the variance low after 80/20 splitting.

 splitting method
 ```python